Fatemeh-Zaeri/WIX1002-T-L/tut4 Fatemeh Zaeri.md

-# WIA1002 Foundamental of programming
-# Tutorial 5 Arrays Solutions
+# Tutorial 4 Assignment

-Based on the WIX1002 Fundamentals of Programming Chapter 5 PPT, here are the solutions to the tutorial questions:

-## Question 1
+1. :-

-a.
-Declare an array that used to store 12 floating point numbers.
+- a Declare an array that used to store 12 floating point numbers.
 ```java
 float[] numbers = new float[12];
 ```

-b.
-Initialize an array that used to store the value of A to E.
+- b Initialize an array that used to store the value of A to E.
 ```java
 char[] letters = {'A', 'B', 'C', 'D', 'E'};
 ```

-c.
-Declare an array that used to store 100 students name.
+- c Declare an array that used to store 100 students name.
 ```java
 String[] studentNames = new String[100];
 ```

-d.
-Declare an array for a table with 6 rows 2 columns that used to store integer value.
+- d Declare an array for a table with 6 rows 2 columns that used to store integer value.
 ```java
 int[][] table = new int[6][2];
 ```

-e.
-Initialize an array with the given matrix value:
+- e
 ```java
 int[][] matrix = { {6, 9}, {2, 5}, {4, 6} };
 ```

-f.
-Modify the value of the above array:
+- f Modify the value of the above array:
 ```java
 matrix[1][1] = 4;
 matrix[2][0] = 3;
 matrix[2][1] = 7;
 ```

-g.
-Display all the values of an array named contact:
+- g Display all the values of an array named contact:
 ```java
 for (String name : contact) {
     System.out.println(name);
 }
 ```

-## Question 2

-a.
-Error: Using single quotes for strings.
-Correction:
+2. Correct the error :-

+- a
 ```java
 String[] code = {"AAA","AAB","AAC","AAD"};
 ```

-b.
-Errors:
-- `new num[10]` should be `new int[10]`
-- `num.length()` should be `num.length`
-- `sum+=num` should be `sum+=num[k]`
-Correction:
+- b
 ```java
 int[] num = new int[10];
 for(int k=0; k<num.length; k++)
     sum+=num[k];
 ```

-c.
-Error: Array elements not initialized before assignment.
-Correction:
+- c
 ```java
 int [][]t = new int[3][];
 t[1] = new int[3]; // Assuming we want 3 columns
 t[1][2] = 5;
 ```

-d.
-Error: `score[++i]` when i=4 will try to access index 5 which is out of bounds (array size is 5).
-Correction:
+- d
 ```java
 int i=4;
 int []score = new int[5];